getify/monio/MONADS.md

 Here we see another **Monio** function called `IO(..)`, which acts as a constructor for the `IO` monad (which holds functions).

-Thinking of our sketch in the previous section, you could sort of think of `myAge` as `{ val: 41 }` and `printGreeting` as `{ val: () => console.log("Hello, friend!") }`. **Monio**'s representation is more sophisticated than just an object like that.
-But under the covers, it's not that far different.
+Thinking of our sketch in the previous section, you could sort of think of `myAge` as `{ val: 41 }` and `printGreeting` as `{ val: () => console.log("Hello, friend!") }`. **Monio**'s representation is actually a bit more sophisticated than just an object like that.
+But under the covers, it's not *that far* different.

-I'm going to use **Monio** throughout the rest of the guide.
+I'm going to use **Monio** throughout the rest of the guide, so that we don't have to keep inventing all our own monad implementations.
 The convenient affordances are nice to use, and easier to illustrate with.

-But just keep in mind that under all the trappings, we could be doing something as straight-forward as making an object like `{ val: 41 }`.
+Keep in mind, however, that under all the trappings, we could be doing something as straight-forward as defining an object like `{ val: 41 }`.

 #### Digging Into Map

+Instances of `Just(..)` as shown above come with some methods on them, namely `chain(..)` (like we saw earlier) and also `map(..)`, which we'll look at now.

 Consider the notion of an array's `map(..)` method.
 Its job is to apply a mapping (value translation) operation against all the contents of the associated array.